-- A. All 4-H Livestock will be shown by current Orange County 4-H members only. - B. There should be no use of electronics i.e.: cell phones, blue tooth, etc. between a 4-H exhibitor and any person (s) during judging unless a service device for a disability is required. - C. Each exhibitor must be present at set up and clean up.
+- All 4-H Livestock will be shown by current Orange County 4-H members only. - 2.
+There should be no use of electronics i.e.: cell phones, blue tooth, etc. between a 4-H exhibitor and any person (s) during judging unless a service device for a disability is required.
+Any 4-H member with special needs in completing a project should contact the Livestock Committee Chairperson and the Extension Office 2 weeks prior to the Fair to arrange accommodations. - 3.
+Each exhibitor must be present at set up and clean up.
 Each Committee Chair is to see that his or her department is set up and cleaned up.
-The Committee Chair will assign duties as needed. - D. All livestock exhibitors will furnish their own feed and watering utensils as well as feed their animals. - E. All exhibitors of stock are requested to have some accessibility to visitors for inspection from 10:00 a.m. to 9:00 p.m. and keep the stall in clean condition and see that their helpers are neatly dressed and courteous to visitors.
-Livestock animals shall be under the daily care and maintenance of the exhibitor.
-Decisions shall be left to the discretion of the Council, Committee Chair, and Extension Educator in regards to compliance.
+The Committee Chair will assign duties as needed. - 4.
+All livestock exhibitors will furnish their own feed and watering utensils as well as feed their animals. - 5.
+All exhibitors of livestock are requested to have accessibility to visitors for inspection from 10:00 a.m. to 9:00 p.m. and keep the stall in clean condition and see that their helpers are neatly dressed and courteous to visitors.
+Livestock animals shall be under the daily care and maintenance of the exhibitor. - 6.
+4-H'ers are expected to show their own animals.
+In cases where this cannot be done, the member may request another Orange

-- F. Orange County 4-H club members having an entry in livestock classes are expected to show their animals.
-In cases where this cannot be done, the owner may have the animal shown by another Current Orange County 4-H club member, but must have approval from the Project Committee Chair and/or 4-H Council. - G. 4-H'ers are expected to show their own animals.
-In cases where this cannot be done, the member may request another Orange County 4-H member to serve as a substitute showman.
+County 4-H member to serve as a substitute showman.
 Request must be made to Barn Committee Chair or the Orange County 4-H Council no later than check-in at the Fair.
-Requests will be granted only in the case of: 1) Illness, 2) Injury, 3) Conflict of more than one animal per class, or 4) circumstances deemed unavoidable. - H. To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members must be certified through the Indiana 4-H Quality Livestock Care Program or the Youth for the Quality Care of Animals.
-The program can be completed through Face-to-Face programs offered by the county Extension Educator or via the YQCA Online program.
+Requests will be granted only in the case of: 1) Illness, 2) Injury, 3) Conflict of more than one animal per class, or 4) circumstances deemed unavoidable.

+7. To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members must be certified through the Indiana 4-H Quality Livestock Care Program or the Youth for the Quality Care of Animals.
+The program can be completed through Face-to-Face programs offered by the County Extension Educator or via the YQCA Online program.

-SHOW PROCEDURE
+LIVESTOCK SHOW PROCEDURE

-- A. All livestock exhibits are due as designated in the fair schedule.
+- All livestock exhibits are due as designated in the fair schedule.
 No livestock are to be unloaded until checked by that species superintendent and/or a Vet.
-NO EXCEPTIONS. - B. The superintendent will be in charge of assigning livestock pen space. - C. In livestock classes, placing ribbons will be awarded to the first five placings in each class.

-- D. Exhibitors who fail to show registration papers will show their animals in the Crossbred Class. - E. Animals shown at other shows after the enrollment deadline under different ownership will not be eligible for the Orange County 4-H Show.
-This does not apply to siblings and parents, who may show each other's animals at any show during the year without jeopardizing 4-H eligibility. - F. Competition placings do not become official until the completion of all post judging animal verification such as, but not limited to, retinal scan or RFID tag reading. - G. If, in the opinion of the judge or superintendent, the club members cannot safely handle the animal, they will be credited for completing when the record book is turned in without an exhibit. - H. Only animals for exhibition during the fair may be on the 4-H Fairgrounds.
-Those animals not scheduled for overnight stay may be here only during exhibition. - After a Champion is selected, the second-place exhibit in that same class automatically becomes eligible to show for Reserve; likewise, a Reserve Champion to an exhibit selected for Grand Champion becomes eligible for Reserve Grand Champion.
+NO EXCEPTIONS. - 2.
+The superintendent will be in charge of assigning livestock pen space. - 3.
+It is recommended exhibitors show registration papers for their animals to show in purebred classes, but not required. - 4.
+Animals shown at other shows after the enrollment deadline under different ownership will not be eligible for the Orange County 4-H Show.
+This does not apply to siblings and parents, who may show each other's animals at any show during the year without jeopardizing 4-H eligibility. - 5.
+If, in the opinion of the judge or superintendent, the club members cannot safely handle the animal, they will be credited for completing, the project when the record sheet is turned. - Only animals for exhibition during the fair may be on the 4-H Fairgrounds.
+Those animals not scheduled for overnight stay may be here only during exhibition (example - lactating dairy cattle). - 7.
+After a Champion is selected, the second-place exhibit in that same class automatically becomes eligible to show for Reserve; likewise, a Reserve Champion to an exhibit selected for Grand Champion becomes eligible for Reserve Grand Champion.